dylanesque/Cheatsheets/react.md

 ...and is updated by passing the requisite argument to the `setWhatever` function:

 `setYeet('the Kardashians');`

+- Updating via this set function versus variable assignment is important, since the set function triggers a re-render.

 -`this.setState()` is an asynchronous method.
 What this means is that if duplicate calls are made in a function, only the last one will be called.
 Furthermore, updated data from a setState call might not be available until the next render.